 The group was established in 2016 and current research areas are semantics for building systems, user centricity in smart buildings, advanced control systems and smart building rating systems.
 Research is conducted in close co-operation with companies and associations in the field.

-On-going research projects
+Ongoing research projects

-The project has got funding from KIRA-digi, which is one of the key project of Finnish Government.
-Duration of the project is from December of 2016 to November of 2017.
-Participating organizations of the projects are Granlund Oy, City of Helsinki, Senate Properties, Helvar Oy, and Tieto Oyj.
-The project divided to steps as below:
+The aim of the project was to find common methods to share a data between building systems and IT systems.
+The project got funding from KIRA-digi, which was one of the key project of Finnish Government.
+Duration of the project was from December of 2016 to November of 2017.
+Participating organizations of the projects were Granlund Oy, City of Helsinki, Senate Properties, Helvar Oy, and Tieto Oyj.
+The project was divided to steps as below:

 - A State-of-the-art review and expert interviews of open communication interfaces and semantic data models of building systems

 - Open workshop for studying communication interface possibilities

 - Piloting of potential interfaces and sematic data models

 - An open workshop of outcome of the project